-Defending Firearm Rights for Clients Throughout Northern Idaho
+Defending Firearm Rights for Clients in Kootenai County Idaho

 The Constitution protects American citizens’ right to bear arms.
 While gun ownership in Idaho is a way of life, the reality is that state and federal prosecutors don’t always see it that way.
 The government may seek to get your criminal charges and sentence enhanced if your alleged crime involved the use or possession of a firearm because it may be deemed an aggravating factor depending on the nature of the reported offense.
 To increase your chances of safeguarding your rights, contact our Idaho gun rights lawyers at Walsh & Lewis PLLC.

 Our goal is to protect your Idaho firearms rights by working to get your charges minimized or dropped altogether, therefore we encourage you to reach out to us at (208) 712-8292 to schedule your free initial consultation and discuss your case.

 Purchase, Possession & Carrying of Firearms in Idaho

 You do not need a state permit to purchase or possess any rifle, shotgun, or handgun in Idaho.
 It is an open-carry state, meaning it is legal to openly carry firearms.
 Idaho residents who are at least 18 years old may openly carry concealed weapons without a carry license outside city limits unless they are legally prohibited from doing so.
 However, although the state doesn’t distinguish between resident and non-resident concealed weapons licenses (CWL), people with CWLs from other states must carry them on their person at all times while carrying a concealed weapon.

 In addition, you may carry a concealed weapon on your person without a license in your home, business, on property in which you have any ownership or leasehold interests, or on private property in which a person with ownership or leasehold interests in such property gives you have permission to carry.